Automated Build (GitHub Actions)

 - Select Publish to PyPI.

-- The action will download the files from your release and upload them to PyPI.
+v1.3.1). - The action will automatically detect the pre-built artifacts in your release and upload them directly to PyPI.
+No further patching or replacement is required.